phlppnhllngr/phlppnhllngr.github.io/content/java/JDK.md

     - LTS
         - *Oracle's stated opinion is that there's nothing special about LTS releases, and they merely correspond to an Oracle support product and should not be significant to anyone who is not a paying customer that buys support from Oracle.*
 - **Andere OpenJDK Distributionen**
-    - mit LTS-Support, zum Teil kostenpflichtig
+    - zum Teil kostenpflichtig
+    - viele Hersteller stimmen darin überein, dass Java 11, 17, ...
+LTS-Versionen sein sollen
     - Amazon Corretto (kostenlos, Updates für 8 bis 2023, 11 ab April 19 und bis 2024)
     - IBM
     - Red Hat